VijayRod/demo/container-storage/logs/upstream-error-no-space-left-on-device.md

 ctr: invalid value "500m" for flag -memory-limit: parse error
 ```

-Root Cause Analysis (RCA): When creating a pod, the warning message is shown to the user.
+<ins>Root Cause Analysis (RCA)</ins>: When creating a pod, the warning message is shown to the user.
 However, Kubernetes does not block such pod creations upstream, suggesting that this behavior is by design in Kubernetes.
 It is the user's responsibility to pay attention to these warnings.

 For more information and references: